bible verses about being a good steward of money

 Tithing is a key principle of the Bible.
 It is the practice of giving a tenth of one’s earnings or produce to God.
 The concept of tithing can be found throughout scripture, from Genesis to Revelation.
 In the Old Testament, tithing was an obligation for all Jews.
 In the New Testament, Jesus taught that believers should give more than a tenth of their income and do so cheerfully.

-See also bible verses about being forgiven
+See also bible verses about aunts and nieces

 In its simplest form, tithing is an act of worship and obedience to God.
 By giving back to God a portion of what He has given us, we are expressing our gratitude and trust in Him.
 Tithing also serves as an opportunity for us to demonstrate our faith in action.
 It is an outward display of our commitment to God and His kingdom.